mynah22/Homelab-Guides/firstPFSense.md

                     - .internal (yourDomainName.internal) - janesnet.internal
             - Primary / Secondary DNS Servers

                 - *note: by default, PFSense will use 127.0.0.1 (ie the loopback IP - use the PFSense server for DNS lookups) first, THEN use the primary / secondary DNS server.
 There is no need to set the primary to 127.0.0.1 - the local DNS server where cached lookups, Host / Domain Overrides & Aliases are kept is always consulted first, THEN the remote DNS servers you define as primary / secondary here.
-DNS Blackhole works because it actually resolves an IP address (that does not respond) - if it did not resolve an IP then it would defer the the DNS servers defined here.*
+DNS Blackhole works because it actually resolves an IP address (that does not respond) - if it did not resolve an IP then it would defer to the DNS servers defined here.*
                 * Set the primary / secondary DNS as you like - I like to steer clear of my ISPs DNS, and use alternates (common ones are the google, opendns, and cloudflare dns services like 8.8.8.8, 4.4.4.4 & 1.1.1.1).
 [This tool](https://grc.com/dns/benchmark.htm) can determine the fastest DNS servers for your network if you are serious about finding the server with the best performance.
 If you care about DNS security then you probably already have your preferences and I will not expound further.
             - uncheck 'override DNS'
             - click 'Next'